bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:52 AM CT, April 10</p>
+<p class="updated_time"> Latest data: 11:52 AM CT, April 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 66°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 3° *colder* than today.
+Today's high is 65°, which is 12° *colder* than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 66°
+- 62°
-- Overcast
+- Mostly Cloudy
-- 78% humidity
+- 79% humidity
 - 12 mph wind
-- 89% cloud cover
+- 83% cloud cover
-- 43 AQI 🟩
+- 42 AQI 🟩
 - 0.03 inches of rain in the past 24 hours